First published April 20, 2015

 – straw wreath NOT a foam wreath or it will melt

 By the way, when you get a straw wreath, there will be lots of straw on your floor; like a barn.
 I shook my wreath a little on the patio before I started gluing, and that helped a lot.

 Let me just say that I did not expect how therapeutic gluing candy to a wreath was going to be.
 I texted my mom while I was doing this and said, who knew this was all it took to let all my stress melt away.
 Do you need one of these?

 Instead of knitting or reading, I might make these candy wreaths for everyone I know.
 If you get one of these bad boys on your front porch, just know it was a stressful month for Kari.
 Maybe I will open an Etsy shop.

 2020 note- I see a business model.
 BRB.

 It took me all of 45 minutes from start to finish and here is the final product:

-Anna gave one of her good friends a bag of candy for her birthday back in February (we know how to woo our loved ones) before I found this idea and now I wished I had seen this.
+Anna gave one of her good friends a grocery bag full of candy for her birthday back in February (we know how to woo our loved ones) before I found this idea, and now I wished I had seen this.

 Maybe I will make another one for her because we don’t have benefits for psychotherapy.